-- 1. Set the T32 control bit. - 2.
-Select the prescaler ratio for Timer2 or Timer4 using the TCKPS<1:0> bits. - Set the Clock and Gating modes using the corresponding TCS and TGATE bits. - 4.
-Load the timer period value.
-PR3/PR5 contains the msw of the value, while PR2/PR4 contains the least significant word (lsw). - If interrupts are required, set the Timer3 (or Timer5) Interrupt Enable bit, T3IE (or T5IE).
-Use the priority bits, T3IP<2:0> or T5IP<2:0>, to set the interrupt priority.
-While Timer2/Timer4 controls the timer, the interrupt appears as a Timer3/Timer5 interrupt. - 6.
+- Set the T32 control bit. - Select the prescaler ratio for Timer2 or Timer4 using the TCKPS<1:0> bits. - Set the Clock and Gating modes using the corresponding TCS and TGATE bits. - Load the timer period value; PR3/PR5 contains the msw of the value, while PR2/PR4 contains the least significant word (lsw). - If interrupts are required, set the Timer3/5 Interrupt Enable bit, T3IE or T5IE.
+Use the Timer3/5 Interrupt Priority bits, T3IP<2:0> or T5IP<2:0>, to set the interrupt priority.
+While Timer2/Timer4 control the timer, the interrupt appears as a Timer3/Timer5 interrupt. - 6.
 Set the corresponding TON bit.